keithatxxdotnetwork/all-docs/docs/chain/governance.md

 ### Cmix Hashes

-The Technical Committee has, with democracy’s permission, the ability to change the on-chain version hashes of the cMix software and its services.
+The Technical Committee has, with democracy’s permission, the ability to change the on-chain version hashes of the cMixx software and its services.
 It requires 2/3 approval to enact a change.

 At launch, this ability expires after 6 months, and it must be renewed